 Gabi was born in New York City.
 Growing up, she also lived in Puerto Rico and San Francisco and other places in California.
 In college she studied drawing and painting, film, video and animation.
 She completed her bachelor’s degree at The Evergreen State College and her master’s degree in counseling at Saint Martin’s College.

-She is a web and graphic designer, an editor, and a licensed mental health counselor in private practice.
+She is an artist, a web and graphic designer, an editor, and a licensed mental health counselor in private practice.
 She works part-time as the Hearthkeeper for Olympia Friends Meeting – and she is a Quaker herself.
 Gabi is an activist and community leader who has had a lifelong involvement in working for peace and social justice.

 The Claytons met in New York City in 1973 where they worked for Everything for Everybody, a service organization which, among other things, published an alternative newspaper.
 In ’77 they moved to Alec’s home town, Hattiesburg, Mississippi and co-founded a publishing company which published, in succession, a weekly newspaper, a monthly magazine and the award-winning art and literary journal Mississippi Arts & Letters.